Watershed

 What is a demonstration project?

 The demonstration projects that have been developed by Macatawa Watershed Project serve as models for Best Management Practices (BMPs) needed to reduce the amount of sediment and nutrients in our waterways.
 These sites provide an opportunity to educate the community as to how BMPs are implemented.
 Demonstration sites offer a working model as a part of that education.
-Click here for a google map of all completed demonstration sites or if you prefer, an 11 x 17 map of demonstration sites more suitable for printing.
+Click here for a google map of all completed demonstration sites or if you prefer, a map of demonstration sites more suitable for printing.

 Noordeloos Creek Treatment Wetland Demonstration Site (2005)